Enjoy the fruit, cheese, fish and beer of this abundant state

 Along the Pacific Ocean, fish markets and restaurants showcase sustainable practices and fresh catches.
 At Local Ocean Seafoods in Newport, enjoy panko breadcrumb-crusted Yaquina Bay oysters with a panoramic view of fishing boats bobbing in the harbor.

 Food carts also emphasise the local bounty.
-Among Portland’s line-up, don’t miss Big Ass Sandwiches, Grilled Cheese Grill or The Big Egg, all of which layer Oregon vegetables and cheeses with scratch-made sauces onto local-bakery bread.
+Among Portland’s line-up, don’t miss Big Ass Sandwiches and Grilled Cheese Grill, both of which layer Oregon vegetables and cheeses with scratch-made sauces onto local-bakery bread.
 Or enjoy a stylish dinner — Departure Restaurant + Lounge’s trendsetting Pan-Asian cuisine, for example.
 Request a table on the sleek rooftop above downtown Portland for a memorable meal with a view to match.